GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

+.. note: This diagram is automatically generated by tools in the astrodata package using the type definitions and graphviz, please forgive its purely utilitarian nature.

 This diagram shows GMOS_IMAGE is a child type of the GMOS type, which in turn is a child of the GEMINI type.
-The children of GMOS_IMAGE are other types which share common primitives or other properties with GMOS_IMAGE, but which may in some cases require special handling.
+The children of GMOS_IMAGE are other types which share some or all common primitives or other properties with GMOS_IMAGE, but which may in some cases require special handling.
 The diagram shows descriptor calculator and primitive set assignments.
-A descriptor calculator (a set of descriptor functions) is assigned to GMOS, from which GMOS_IMAGE inherits as there is nothing more specific assigned and GMOS_SPECT shares the GMOS descriptors which work in both cases.
+A descriptor calculator (a set of descriptor functions) is assigned to GMOS, from which GMOS_IMAGE and GMOS_SPECT inherit the same descriptors as there is nothing more specific assigned.

 The graph also shows primitive sets assigned to GEMINI, GMOS, and GMOS_IMAGE.
-Since a primitive set specific to GMOS_IMAGE is present in the configuration, it would be used for transformations applying to GMOS_IMAGE datasets.
-Note, the primitive set class for GMOS_IMAGE defined in astrodata_Gemini uses the GMOS primitive set as a parent class, and only overwrites those primitives which require special handling in the GMOS_IMAGE case.
-Thus GMOS_IMAGE still uses GMOS (and GEMINI) primitives, and the assignment paradigm allows overriding just those which need special handling.
+Since a primitive set specific to GMOS_IMAGE is present in the configuration, it would be used for transformations applying to GMOS_IMAGE datasets rather than the GMOS or GEMINI primitives.
+However the primitive set class for GMOS_IMAGE happens to be defined in astrodata_Gemini as a child class of the GMOS primitive set, and the GMOS primitive set as the child of the GEMINI primitive set, so in fact, the members can be shared unless intentionally overridden.

-Primitives associated with the GEMINI Astrodata Type are generally just bookkeeping functions as few transformations can be generalized across all Gemini datasets, though some can.
-Some are planned to be moved to a still more general, MEF, type.
+Primitives associated with the GEMINI Astrodata Type are generally just bookkeeping functions which rely on features of the Recipe System as few pixel transformations can be entirely generalized across all Gemini datasets, though some can.
+In the future, some of these primitives will be moved to a very general type associated with any MEF for which a more specific type is not recognized.